nbstrauli/MS_OCR_project/README.txt

 The files in this repository are the code that formed the statistical analyses for the manuscript titled: "Effect of Ocrelizumab on B and T-cell immune repertoires in patients with relapsing MS".
 The code herein is provided to serve as a reference, so that researchers can see exactly what was done.
 As such, if imported, much of these scripts will not run for the following reasons: they have many dependencies, in some instances were designed to run on a computational cluster (using SGE), and may even have absolute paths hardcoded in them.

-The code is divided into two classes:
+The code is divided into three conceptual groups, organized into directories.
+See individual README's within these directories for descriptions of their contents.
+The three groups are:

+"RepSeq_pipeline" contains the code that forms the bioinformatic pipeline that was used to process the raw immune repertoire sequence (RepSeq) data.
+The author of this pipeline is Hao Wu.
+Importantly, this pipeline relies on MIXCR to map and annotate sequence reads.

-"workflow_scripts" contains the scripts that execute a given analysis.
+"workflow_scripts" contains the scripts that execute a given statistical analysis.
 They will do simple things like parsing filepaths, and walk a dataset through the different steps of an analysis.
 They will typically invoke a given python class, and execute the methods of that class.

-"python_classes" contains the bulk of the code.
-It is as the name suggest, a directory that contains the python code for a variety of classes that were designed for different data types.
+"python_classes" contains the bulk of the code for performing statistical analyses on the post-processed RepSeq data.
+It is as the name suggest, a directory that contains the code for a variety of python classes that were designed for different data types.
 For example, there is a class for immune time series data ("immune_time_series_class.py") which contains a variety of methods useful for immune repertoire sequence data that is of a longitudinal nature.

-Contents of workflow_scripts:

-diversity_linear_mixed_model.R - This is an R script that runs the linear mixed model for modeling the Shannon Index diversity data.

-get_clonal_freq_spectra.py - This script processes the clonal sequence data to get the frequency spectra across clonal clusters for each sample.

-get_gene_usage.py - This script processes the clonal sequence data to get the expression level (i.e. number of reads that map to a given gene, normalized by the total number of reads) for each gene segment (V or J) across each time-point.

-regression_based_geneByGene_test.R - This is an R script that runs the linear regression for each gene segment.
+The code within this directory functions as an accompaniment to "workflow_scripts".